sigmasaur/AwSW-it/README.md

 ## Status

-Currently working on `Remy`'s sections.
+Currently working on the true ending.
 Files done and up for review:

     common.rpy
     dv.rpy